mstrelan/teamcity-html/README.md

 Provides support for Drupal HTML output printer to phpunit's teamcity result printer.

+## PHPUnit 10

+This package is no longer required on PHPUnit 10.
+The 1.1.x version does nothing, but prevents fatal errors when installed with PHPUnit 10.
+If using PHPUnit 9, please install the 1.0.x version.

 ## Overview

 Running phpunit tests in PHPStorm requires the TeamCity listener.
 To enforce this it passes the `--teamcity` argument to